iron-island/adventofcode/solutions/2024/README.md

 - Original solution with both parts runs in 9 seconds.
 Mostly Part 2 has the high runtime
 - Removed checks and no other optimizations and reduced runtime to ~100ms

+## Day 16

+- TODO: add details
+- Original solutions with both parts already runs at 330ms, but after learning about `heapq` and seeing the runtime reduction in 2023 day 17, I changed the iteratively sorted priority queue to a min-heap with `heapq` and now it runs at 200ms.
+I additionally replaced the last BFS for Part 2 with a normal list to a `deque` to slightly reduce runtime though it isn't noticeable.

 ## Day 17

 - TODO: add details